 The conclusion of the Last War touched off a centuries long migration period in the Solar System.
 Accompanied by the decline of trade and diplomacy amongst surviving polities this marked the Dark Ages of the Solar System.
 Not until the early First Federation era did society recover to its former complexity.

 In the interplanetary era Earth and Mars contained the most developed biospheres.
-The lost of both in a matter of decades left many in the solar system with a reason renewed interest in biotism, in order to make up for this void.
+The loss of both in a matter of decades left many in the solar system with a reason renewed interest in biotism, in order to make up for this void.

 After the Last War, for the first time in terragen history, the majority of the Solar System's population did not live on a planet.
 Instead the majority resided in space habitats, floating bubble habitats, or on planetoids.
 This shift in perception of these habitats from substandard choices to acceptance as the normal condition persists into the modern era with only a minority of terragens choosing to live on terrestrial planets.
 GAIA's actions created suspicions towards all transapients in many individuals, and countless hider clades trace their foundation to these events.
 This response is contrasted by other populations gaining trust in transapients, due to the assistance given by various S1 transapients throughout the Last War.
 This trust created the groundwork for the eventual rise of the First Federation.